The Cycling Scot

 raining centres around the world where food and sleep deprivation, beatings and humiliation were used.
 These centres were disguised as international schools.
 Buhring escaped the cult and found it difficult to relate to mainstream life, particularly when people asked where she was from and she was unable to answer this.
 She did not know things, like how to open a bank account.
 That adjustment and leaving behind parents and friends provided her with the mental preparation for undertaking something as challenging as a cycle ride around the world.

 This book is a great read.
 It provides a fresh perspective to add to the many other books about around the world cycle challenges.
-You can buy it from Amazon by clicking on the image below:

 0 Comments